saifalisew1508/TelegramAdderTool/README.md

 - dont missmatch pick it will give erros

 ## Features
-### GitHub Version
+### GitHub Free Version
-- Scrap only 10k members Can't scrap a big group
+- Scrap only 10k members Can't scrap a big group more than 10K
 - Faster speed
 - skip admins
 - skip bot